-Today, we are dealing with increasingly complex and messy problems.
-Jumping straight to a particular behaviour – without understanding the wider system – can result in frustratingly ineffective programs or even create new problems.
+When dealing with the increasingly complex and messy problems of today, it’s probably not the best strategy to focus on just one particular behaviour without first understanding the wider system.
+Doing so could result in frustratingly ineffective programs or even create new problems.

-This course introduces a practical way to apply systems thinking to understand the problem and reveal the social, economic and environmental factors that may be contributing to it.
+This course introduces a practical way to apply systems thinking to understand the problem and reveal the social, economic and environmental factors that may contribute to it.
 With these insights, you will be able to make better decisions about where to intervene and know which behaviours to target.

 This short course is for anyone who needs to understand a problem holistically and better identify ‘who needs to do what differently’.